nmasse-itix/Appcelerator-Code/OAuth-Login-Page/README.md

 We could want to implement:
  - User Authentication at app launch or on user action (a "login" button for instance)
- - A sole authentication method : login and password [^footnote]
+ - A sole authentication method : login and password
  - Never store the user password locally (it is **NOT** secure !)
  - Renew the session when expired
  - Keep state between launch (if the user is logged in, he can close the app, re-open it and will still be logged in)

-  [^footnote]: although we could support different authentication mechanisms, both in Titanium and Axway API Gateway, it is completely out-of-scope of this blog post

 Everything you need to know about OAuth!
 ---